ericwindmill/flutter-by-example-www/content/lessons/2_redux/6_counter_redux_cycle.md

 ---

-_NB:_ The way I'm structuring my files is preference.
+**NB:**The way I'm structuring my files is preference.
 I like to make things as modular as possible.
 In most examples of Flutter_Redux, you'll see all of the actions in a single file -- and that's completely fine.

 ---

-### Counter Reducer
+### 2. Add a Counter Reducer

 Again, you need to add the files: